manishkatyan/strapi-stripe/README.md

 ## Create a Product

 After configuring Stripe, you can create products.

 The products that you would create via the plugin will also automatically get created in Stripe.

+Follow the steps below to create a product:

-- Click on Stripe in the **Plugins** section.
+1. Click on Stripe in the **Plugins** section.
-- Click on Add Product.
+1. Click on Add Product.
-- Enter Title, Price, Image URL and Description.
+1. Enter Title, Price, Image URL and Description.
-- Click on Save button to create a product.
+1. Click on Save button to create a product.

 <br/><br/>
 <img style="width: 100%; height: auto;" src="https://higheredlab.com/wp-content/uploads/strapi-stripe-product_create.gif" alt="strapi-stripe-product-create" />